vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammer-Tuning/Hammer-Tuning-Exercise-1_Precision.md

 Objective: Understand the concept of hammer precision and learn how to evaluate the effectiveness of genetic barcodes (hammers) in identifying specific genomes.

-Hammers are unique k-mers that occur exactly once in a genome.
-The precision of a hammer refers to how specific it's sequence is to the genomes inside of the representative genome's space.
-A highly precise hammer will only match a single genome or two, while a less precise hammer may match all of the genome peers inside that genome space.
+Hammers are unique k-mers that occur exactly once in exactly one representative genome.
+The precision of a hammer refers to how specific its sequence is to the genomes with a representative genome's "peer group", which is the set of genomes that are closer to that representative by the similarity-measure being used than to any other representative.
+(Recall that the measure we are using in this course is the number of protein K-mers in common for the `PheS` gene.)
+A highly specific hammer will only match a single peer-genome or two, while a less specific hammer may match all of the genomes within a representative's peer-group.

 This exercise will help you understand how to evaluate and improve the precision of your hammers by comparing them to the other hammers inside of the hammer set.

 ## Materials:

 [Grimoire](https://chat.openai.com/g/g-n7Rs0IK86-grimoire)

 ```